sovereign-nature/deceuvel-client/README.md

 In order to use this, you need to have installed `node.js` and `npm` in your system.

 There are two alternatives to use the client:
-i. clone the repository or
+    1. clone the repository or
-ii. install it as a dependency of another project.
+    2. install it as a dependency of another project.

 In case of *i*, execute the commands:
 ```